lucasl36/ProjetoTcc/README.md

-# Final project for Analysis and System Development school
+# Final Project for ASD school
 Schedule generation based on genetic algorithms for the ASD educational program